1heidi/nar/README_Illinois_Data_Bank_Archive_2018-03-02.txt

 * **db_last_update** = The most recent update, reported in years, found for a database

-* **maintdiff** =  Length of time, repored in years, between when the database deputed and the most recent update year
+* **maintdiff** =  Length of time, reported in years, between when the database deputed and the most recent update year

 * **maint_aft_debut** = Determined if databases were updated after their initial debut in an NAR Database Issue.
 Variables are 1) “1” if update year found is at least one year greater than the debut year, 2) “0” if the database was last updated prior to the publication year of its associated NAR debut article, and 3) “NA” if no update year was found